Terry Labonte: FAS Lane Racing/Go Fas Racing

-Entering 2011, it was announced that Frank Stoddard would be starting his own team, FAS Lane Racing, with Labonte driving the No. 32 U.S. Chrome-sponsored Ford Fusion in the Daytona 500.
-Labonte started forty-third and finished a respectable fifteenth.
+Entering 2011, it was announced that Frank Stoddard would be starting his own team, FAS Lane Racing, with Labonte driving the No. 32 U.S. Chrome Ford Fusion in the Daytona 500.
+Labonte started 43rd and finished a respectable fifteenth.
 At the time, Labonte was semi-retired, but competed in seven additional races over the course of the year in the No. 32.

 He returned to Stoddard's 32 car in 2012 where he would run all four restrictor plate races with C&J Energy Services as the sponsor.
-He finished with three top twenties out of the four starts, including a season-best sixteenth in the October race at Talladega Superspeedway.
+He finished with three top-twenties out of the four starts, including a season-best sixteenth in the October race at Talladega Superspeedway.
 Labonte led the 2012 Daytona 500 briefly before being spun by Marcos Ambrose.
 He would continue on to finish eighteenth.

 In 2013, Labonte would run five races for FAS Lane Racing, posting a best finish of nineteenth.
-In addition to running all four restrictor plate races, he ran at Bristol Motor Speedway in March, finishing twenty-fifth.
+In addition to running all four restrictor plate races, he ran at Bristol Motor Speedway in March, finishing 25th.

 In 2014, FAS Lane Racing would merge with Go Green Racing to form Go Fas Racing, and announced that Labonte would again return to the No. 32 car for all four superspeedway events.
-He ran as high as sixth in the Daytona 500 before being swept up in a late crash and finishing twentieth.
+He ran as high as 6th in the Daytona 500 before being swept up in a late crash and finishing twentieth.
 Before the race, Labonte called this his final Daytona 500 start.
 At the 2014 Coke Zero 400, his final start at Daytona, he dodged two huge wrecks and finished a solid eleventh place after the race was called 112 laps in due to rain.

-On October 17, Labonte announced the GEICO 500 is to be his 890th and final start.
+On October 17, Labonte announced the GEICO 500 was to be his 890th and final start.
 To commemorate the occasion, Go Fas Racing designed a car split into three designs: the Kellogg's design from his 1996 title run on the driver side, the Piedmont Airlines design from his 1984 championship year on the passenger side, and the Duck Industries design from his early career in the center.
 However, NASCAR did not allow the scheme, due to a rule stating cars must have the same colors on both the driver side and passenger side of the car for safety reasons; the team would switch to the former design, while being allowed to retain the center.
 Labonte qualified ninth, but because of the unapproved paint scheme, was forced to start at the tail end of the field.
-He would finish in thirty-third place, one lap down in his final race.
+He would finish in 33rd place, one lap down in his final race.